Agent Agreement – Terms and Conditions

 12.8 Post Incident Monitoring

-While conducting the TRA, the EPP Coordinator will determine an acceptable timeframe to re-evaluate protective measures implemented and any recommendations identified within the TRA.
+While conducting the TRA, the PPSC Security Services will determine an acceptable timeframe to re-evaluate protective measures implemented and any recommendations identified within the TRA.
 A Post-incident Questionnaire will be used to gather post-incident information to determine if any threats continue to exist.

 12.9 Compliance

-Agents are expected to follow the recommendations and advice provided by security specialists, the Agent Supervisor, and the CFP.
+Agents must follow the recommendations and advice provided by security specialists, the Agent Supervisor, and the CFP.

 13.1 Criteria